 Michael Vogelius (Mathematics) has been has been named as a SIAM Fellow of the Class of 2014.

-Alec Walen (Criminal Justice) received the University of Freiburg European Fellowship in Security, Society and the Law Fellowship, for the summer of 2014 and 2015, where he will work on Detention in a Liberal State and a Laurance S. Rockefeller Visiting Fellowship at the Princeton University Center for Human Values in 2014-2015.
+Alec Walen (Criminal Justice) received the University of Freiburg European Fellowship in Security, Society and the Law Fellowship, for the summers of 2014 and 2015, where he will work on his book Detention in a Liberal State and a Laurance S. Rockefeller Visiting Fellowship at the Princeton University Center for Human Values in 2014-2015.

 Geoffrey Wallace (Political Science) received a grant from Time-sharing for the Social Sciences (TESS), a National Science Foundation (NSF) initiative to field a survey experiment using a nationally representative sample with the research firm GfK for his project "Leaders, the Public, and the Domestic Effects of International Law."